(Photo by Courtesy Everett Collection)

 Critics Consensus: Billy Elliot is a charming movie that can evoke both laughter and tears.

-The life of a miner's son in Northern England is forever changed one day when he stumbles upon a ballet...
+The life of 11-year-old Billy Elliot, a coal miner's son in Northern England, is forever changed one day when he...
 [More]

 Critics Consensus: Director Bob Fosse and star Roy Scheider are at the top of their games in this dazzling, self-aware stage drama about a death-obsessed director-choreographer.